-The Inca Empire arose in the Andean highlands of Peru, establishing their capital in the city of Cusco (where GVI is based).
-Because of this, the Latin American food culture of the Incas differed from that of Aztecs and Mayans.
+The Inca Empire arose in the Andean highlands of Peru, establishing their capital in the city of Cusco.
+Because of this, the Latin American food culture of the Incas differed from that of Aztec and Mayan people.

-Even though all three civilizations regarded corn as an important food, it was only possible for Aztec and Mayan people to cultivate this vegetable in such enormous quantities due to their geographical conditions.
+Even though all three civilisations regarded corn as an important food, it was only possible for Aztec and Mayan people to cultivate corn in large quantities due to the geographical conditions where they lived.

 Due to their higher altitude, Inca crops needed to resist low temperatures.
-That’s why root vegetables became central in their diets.
+That’s why root vegetables became central to this civilisation’s diet.

-The Inca people also included various grains in their diet, such as corn and amaranth.
-Different tubers and potato varieties were also common in their rather healthy dishes.
+The Inca people also included various grains in their diet, like corn and amaranth.
+Different tubers and potato varieties were also common in their dishes.

 Oca was also used as a sweetener.
-This ochre tuber is sometimes called “the lost crop of the Incas” as, with time, it became the second most popular tuber after the potato.
+This ocher-coloured tuber is sometimes called “the lost crop of the Incas” as, with time, it became the second most popular tuber after the potato.

 According to the strict hierarchy of early Incan society, food was more plentiful and varied for the upper classes than for the lower classes.
-Along with many plants and vegetables, the Incas raised llamas and alpacas as a source of meat and milk.
+Along with many plants and vegetables, the Inca people raised llamas and alpacas as sources of meat and milk.
 Being close to the Pacific coastline, which is one of the richest fisheries in the world, they also caught fish and used them as a primary food source.

-As a fusion of all these ingredients is Ceviche: a popular Peruvian dish.
-Ceviche is a typical seafood dish made from fresh raw fish.
-The fish is cured in citrus juice, preferably lime, and spiced with different chili peppers, chopped onions and cilantro.
+Ceviche is made from fresh, raw fish.
+The fish is cured in citrus juice, preferably lime, and spiced with different chilli peppers, chopped onions and cilantro.
 It can also be garnished with diced tomatoes, avocado and popped or roasted corn.

 Ceviche contains the perfect blend of textures and flavour: soft from the citrus, with added zest from the cilantro!

-The Inca people also had their own kind of drink called Chicha.
+The Inca people also had their own kind of drink called chicha.
 Chicha is made from grains, corn or fruit.
-It can contain alcohol, and is prepared in many ways according to region.
-Chicha morada, which is made with purple corn, is a very popular refreshment in Bolivia and Peru.
+It can contain alcohol and is prepared in many ways according to the region.
+Chicha morada, which is made with purple corn, is a popular refreshment in Bolivia and Peru.

 What are you waiting for?
 Dive into a spicy and cultural experience of local cuisine while you volunteer in Latin America.